-Best edition: The Penguin Classics paperback edition of The Complete Essays, translated and edited by M. A. Screech (New York: Penguin Books, 1993); ISBN 0-14-044604-4; \$23.95.
+Best translation: The Penguin Classics paperback edition of The Complete Essays, translated and edited by M. A. Screech (1993).

 Because Montaigne continued to revise these essays up to the year of his death in 1592, there is, as Screech notes in his foreword, "no such thing as a definitive edition."
 This Penguin edition follows the fairly common practice of marking chunks of the essays with A (for the first edition), A1 (for the 1582 edition), B (for the 1588 edition, which made enormous changes to the original essays and added an entire new book), and C (for the final edition being prepared at the time of Montaigne's death).
 Screech also adds '95 to mark additions from the first posthumous edition.
 These letters in the text are slightly distracting at first, but once your eye becomes accustomed to them you can simply ignore them and read the text as a coherent whole.